Novalnet-AG/SilverCart-payment-gateway/README.md

 ## What about the license?

-See our License Agreement at: https://www.novalnet.de/payment-plugins/kostenlos/lizenz
+See our License Agreement at: [Free License Agreement](https://github.com/Novalnet-AG/SilverCart-payment-gateway/blob/add-license-1/LICENSE)

 ## What if I need help?